deltartificial/awesome-pinocchio/README.md

   <img src="assets/pinocchio.png" alt="Pinocchio" width="128" height="128">
 </p>

-A curated list of projects, examples, tools, and libraries built with or for [Pinocchio](https://github.com/anza-xyz/pinocchio), the minimal Solana runtime for smart contract development.
+A curated list of projects, examples, tools, and libraries built with or for [Pinocchio](https://github.com/anza-xyz/pinocchio), the minimal Solana runtime for program development.

 Pinocchio enables lightweight, composable, and fast Solana programs with `no_std` and high modularity.